-How Tom Petty Stripped Down for His Second Solo Album, ‘Wildflowers’
+How Tom Petty Stripped Down for His Second Solo LP, ‘Wildflowers’

 From a sonic standpoint, Tom Petty's recorded output from 1981 to 1991 is a study in addition, from the relatively stripped-down work he and the Heartbreakers turned out early in their career, to the more ornate approach they developed in the mid-'80s, to the layers of lush sound applied by producer Jeff Lynne on 1991's Into the Great Wide Open album.
 By the time Petty settled down to start work on what would become his second solo effort, 1994's Wildflowers, it was time to start subtracting.

 Commercially speaking, any tinkering with the Petty formula was a risky move.
 From the late '80s on, including his records with the Traveling Wilburys and his huge Full Moon Fever solo effort, he'd been omnipresent on rock radio, due at least partly to the stacks of harmonies and guitar jangle Lynne applied.
 On the other hand, radio had changed quite a bit during the years he'd been away; the most popular new rock acts favored a rougher, rawer approach -- and perhaps not coincidentally, that's exactly what Petty had in mind for Wildflowers.

 A simpler sound didn't necessarily mean an easier songwriting process.
 In fact, while Wildflowers sounds a lot more informal than anything Petty had done to that point, it required a deceptive amount of creative focus.
 "It was a lot of work.
 Two years," Petty told Paul Zollo in his book Conversations With Tom Petty.
 "There's a lot more than came out. ...
 But yeah, I felt right in the pocket there.
 I was right in the zone, and I got a lot of good work done.
 We were very determined to bring that thing home."